Acer pseudoplatanus: Description

 The sycamore is a large, broad-leaved deciduous tree that reaches 20–35 m tall at maturity, the branches forming a broad, domed crown.
 The bark of young trees is smooth and grey but becomes rougher with age and breaks up into scales, exposing the pale-brown-to-pinkish inner bark.

 The buds are produced in opposite pairs, ovoid (approximately oval in shape) and pointed, with the bud scales (the modified leaves that enclose and protect the bud) green, edged in dark brown and with dark brown tips, 0.5–1 cm.
 When the leaves are shed they leave horseshoe-shaped marks called leaf scars on the stem.
 The leaves are opposite, large, 10 to 25 cm long and broad, palmate with 5 pointed lobes that are coarsely toothed or serrated.
 They have a leathery texture with thick veins protruding on the underside.
 They are dark green in colour with a paler underside.
 Some cultivars have purple-tinged or yellowish leaves.
 The leaf stalk or petiole is 5 to 15 cm long, is often tinged red with no stipules or leaf-like structures at the base.

-The functionally monoecious (bisexual) or dioecious yellow-green flowers are produced after the leaves in early summer, in May or June in the British Isles, on pendulous panicles 10 to 20 cm long with about 60–100 flowers on each stalk.
+The functionally monoecious or dioecious yellow-green flowers are produced after the leaves in early summer, in May or June in the British Isles, on pendulous panicles 10 to 20 cm long with about 60–100 flowers on each stalk.
 The fruits are paired winged seeds or samaras, the seeds 5 to 10 mm in diameter, each with a wing 20 to 40 mm long developed as an extension of the ovary wall.
 The wings are held at about right angles to each other, distinguishing them from those of A. platanoides and A. campestre, in which the wings are almost opposite, and from those of A. saccharum, in which they are almost parallel.
 When shed, the wing of the samara catches the wind and rotates the fruit as it falls, slowing its descent and enabling the wind to disperse it further from the parent tree.
 The seeds are mature in autumn about four months after pollination.

 The sycamore is tetraploid (each cell having four sets of chromosomes, 2n=52), whereas A. campestre and A. platanoides are diploid (with 2 sets of chromosomes, 2n=26).